 - Lonely at the Top: Artie Ziff is a wealthy businessman and would trade everything for a night with Marge.

-- "The Reason You Suck" Speech: Grandpa delivers one after winning at the Annual Cartoon Awards and is booed off the stage (though it seems to wake up a couple of guys).
+- "The Reason You Suck" Speech: Grampa delivers one to the audience after winning at the Annual Cartoon Awards (as seen in the picture on top) and gets booed off the stage.
+It seems to strike a chord with a couple of guys though.

 - The Reveal: The viewers and Bart and Lisa learn that Grampa Simpson's given name is Abraham.